mr4strings/PodcastSummaryApp/readme.md

 Automated Daily Checks: Runs automatically every day to find and process episodes published within the last 36 hours.

+Duplicate Prevention: Keeps a log of processed episodes to ensure the same episode is never processed more than once.

 Free Local Transcription: Utilizes the powerful, open-source Whisper model to perform high-quality audio transcription directly on your machine at no cost.

 AI-Powered Summarization: Leverages the Google Gemini API to generate: